123jimin/voltedit/README.md

 	* Currently only notes and beat lines are visible.
 * Scrolling view via mouse wheel
 	* I know that this is quite slow.
 I'll add other methods for navigating.
+* Intuitive ribbon UI
+	* Editor settings, saved via `localStorage`
+* Support for English and Korean

 ## Planned Features
-These are planned features, as of 04 Jan 2020.
+These are planned features, as of 05 Jan 2020.

 ### Goal
 * KSH/KSON editor which can replace current kshoot editor